wolfSSL/wolfTPM/examples/firmware/README.md

 ### Identifying the part

-ST33TPHF2X parts report `TPM_PT_VENDOR_STRING_1..4` as zero or as non-printable bytes, so unlike an ST33KTPM they print an empty `Vendor` field. `st33_fw_update` dumps the raw bytes so they can still be compared.
-What identifies them is the firmware major version, which tracks the part and interface line:
+What `TPM_PT_VENDOR_STRING_1..4` reports on an ST33TPHF2X depends on the firmware.
+Early 1.x firmware reports binary rather than text, so the `Vendor` field prints empty; later 1.x firmware reports ASCII, for example `ST33TPHF2XSPI`.
+The change is present by firmware 1.771 and absent at 1.258; which firmware introduced it is not known.
+The firmware major version is the reliable identifier either way, and it tracks the part and interface line:

 | `fwVerMajor` | Part line | Example firmware image |
 | --- | --- | --- |